-Granny Square Sampler Afghan- week 16, Joining
+Granny Square Sampler Project- Week 16, Joining Squares

 (All the granny square assignments can be found on this page.)
 Okay, let’s join them!

 In the original granny square sampler afghan, there was a visually distinct inner rectangle in the center.
 Here’s the original-

 That’s the part we’re going to work on this week, the inside rectangle.
 Starting here will allow us to get used to the joining technique and decide if we have enough squares to continue on.

 First you should place your squares into a rough rectangle shape.
 The size of my rectangle is roughly the size of 3 squares across by 4 squares long (using the average sized square in our sampler, but this is only a rough guideline.)
 My goals were to distribute my more dominant colors and squares throughout, to select squares that were similar in size to be beside each other, and, when that wasn’t possible, to fit squares together like a puzzle.
 The layout below was what I came up with.
 I found it very helpful to lay the squares out on a piece of 20″ x 30″ foamcore from our local office supply store, so I could play with placement and square choices, yet keep everything in tact if I needed to move it.
 Also helpful, once you have settled on your assortment and placement, take a picture of what you’ve come up with so you’ll have a reference to look back at.

 When we gathered our yarn in the early weeks of this project, I designated cream as the yarn color I would be using most of borders around squares.
 If you’ve designated a color for borders, you’ll definitely need 2-3 skeins of it to get started (I’m using 3 different brands of cream wool yarn, slight color variations don’t matter).
 But you can also continue to use your stash if that’s what your plan is (the original afghan used several colors throughout the border and it looks great that way).
 I plan to mix in a few colors besides the cream myself, so I can keep using up my stash.